oronadavid/llm-document-parser/docs/index.md

 </div>

-# LLM Document Parser: A Blueprint for extracting sturctured data from documents
+# LLM Document Parser: A Blueprint for extracting structured data from documents

 This Blueprint provides a locally runnable pipeline for parsing structured data from scanned or digital documents using open-source OCR and LLMs.
 It takes in one or more documents in image and/or PDF formats as input and returns a single structured object with fields parsed from the documents.
 By defining a prompt and data model, the Blueprint will know how what fields to parse and what they should look like.